Seiten

 • site visits (Administrative Site Visit and Verification Program - ASVVP) and

-• the verification of labor condition applications (LCA)
+• the verification of labor condition applications (LCA) for H-1B visas.

 In the first term of office, for example, e-visa applications at the US consulate were already subject to much stricter verification, particularly with regard to the need to deploy staff.
 And the aforementioned RFE rate for L-1 application procedures via the USCIS increased significantly, which led to application delays.